senseiwells/Multiverse/README.md

 This is not recommended as dimensions which take up a lot of storage as it copies *all* region files, and it also may hang your server.

+### Dimension Files

+Multiverse's dimensions are located in your `world/dimensions/<namespace>/<path>` directory, for example, if you create a dimension called `example:world` then your dimension files will be in `world/dimensions/example/world`.
+From here the structure of worlds is the same as the overworld/nether/end.

 ### Defining Custom Dimension Types